-Where as much has been known about mountain gorillas, both earlier and the upcoming trekkers have continuously asked several questions on how to ensure a memorable trekking experience.
-The exception of mountain gorilla trekking experience has drawn many people involving travelers, researchers, school children and conservationists all aimed at obtaining in-depth information about the mountain gorillas.
+Whereas much has been known about mountain gorillas, both past and the upcoming trekkers have continuously asked several questions on how to ensure a memorable trekking experience.
+The exception of mountain gorilla trekking experience has drawn many people involving travelers, researchers, school children, and conservationists all aimed at obtaining in-depth information about the mountain gorillas.
 There are roughly 900-mountain gorillas surviving in the whole world, which make an encounter with these endangered species a remarkable experience for all travelers.

 Concerning the cost of a gorilla permit, each country i.e Uganda, Rwanda and the Democratic Republic of Congo has a different cost for the permit.
-For the case of Uganda, a permit costs 600usd, Rwanda at 750usd and 450usd in the Democratic Republic of Congo.
+For the case of Uganda, a permit costs 600usd, Rwanda at 1500usd and 450usd in the Democratic Republic of Congo.
 However, regardless of the difference in permit costs a trek in any destination is unique in its own way.
-More still, these permits in both destinations are offered at a discounted rate.
-In Uganda, the permit is lowed to 450usd, Rwanda 550 and the Democratic Republic of Congo at 250usd.
 Accessing the permit at a discounted rate is an advantage for budget trekkers helping them to save some money for other purposes.

 When is the best time to trek?